Policing-Redefined/docs/docs/developer-docs/pr/ped-api/ped-inventory.md

 ### `GetPedHasBeenPatDown(Ped ped);`

 Gets whether the specified ped has been searched.
-:::info
+:::important
-This is also true when the ped is dead and was then searched (in contrast to [EventsAPI pat down event](/docs/developer-docs/pr/pr-events.md#onpedpatdown).
+This is also true when the ped is dead and was then searched (in contrast to [EventsAPI pat down event](/docs/developer-docs/pr/pr-events.md#onpedpatdown)).
 :::
 :::note
 This method is found in the PedAPI class.